ccardea/github.io/about.md

 My name is **Christopher Cardea**.
 I'm a former CPA with some programming experience and interests in relational database management systems and statistics.
 I believe I can be an asset in a Data Analytics/Engineering environment.
 I am currently working on a portfolio of projects to demonstrate my skills.

 ### Computer Science Background and Experience
 I took programming courses in college but am mostly self-taught.
 I've worked with C and C++ and more recently with PHP, along with HTML, CSS, and XML.
 I've studied object-oriented programming and design and relational database design.
-In the pst I've created and used Microsoft Access and MySQL databases.
+In the past I've created and used Microsoft Access and MySQL databases.
 I've run a Windows 2000 server and Apache web server, and made a few contributions to open-source projects on Drupal.

 ### Current Sills
 - Recently completed MIT courses for Python programming and Data Science (online)